nebulab/playbook/processes/internship.md

 members.
 Your mentor and the project team will provide you with tasks to complete.

-You will be assisted at each step of the process, but if you need help with anything, do not hesitate to ask someone in a private message or, even better, in #sviluppo.
+You will be assisted at each step of the process, but if you need help with anything, do not hesitate to ask someone in a private message or, even better, in #development.

 The code you write will be checked by your mentor and by a member of the project team with whom you are working.
 They will advise you on how to improve what you have done and will recommend appropriate